WZY009/My-Leetcode-Record/README.md

 1. leetcode 3 - Pay attention to loop condition! you can use window[c] > 1 to make sure the left points to right pos.
 2. leetcode 704 - Nothing special
 3. leetcode 34 - How to define the left and right border by binary search?
 You just need to change the finishing condition.
 What's more, the final result may conclude illgal position, which means you should check it before return value(the order of if condition is crucial!)
+#### 5.4
+##### The random alforithm is quite new for me.
+I think the quesitons selected by labuladong are quite good except for his tuition.😅
+1. leetcode 380 Insert Delete GetRandom O(1) - Using multi data structure to acheive some functions with constant time complexity
+2. leetcode 710 Random Pick with Blacklist - Although my method is also constant time complexity, I still get TLE😅.
+But the answer is quite tricky, labuladong doesn't need a new vector.
+He builds a link between those blacklist numbers and normal ones via hashmap.
+3. leetcode 382 Linked List Random Node - I use a vector to store each node, which costs a huge space waste.
+Labuladong uses mathematics method to decide each node's chance of being updated.
+Quite tricky!